How to Prevent the Tongue of Your Child’s Shoes from Sliding – Works for Shoes with Laces or Velcro!

 There could be several reasons why the tongue of your child’s shoe keeps sliding to the side, but the most common one is from wearing shoes that are too big or too wide.
 Before I show my hack to prevent the tongue of the shoe from sliding, I want to make sure that your child’s shoes are the correct size.
 If your kids’ shoes are too big, too wide, or if the shoes once fit but have stretched out over time, it could explain why the tongue keeps sliding.

-Since most children’s shoe stores are closed now, I came up with a system in which I help parents determine their child’s exact foot length and shape (narrow, medium, wide, extra wide) from their home.
-I will also be able to determine whether the child has a high instep or not.
+Since most children’s shoe stores are closed now, so I created a virtual shoe fitting service that will help you retrieve your child’s shoe size from home.
+You will be able to determine your child’s exact foot length and shape (narrow, medium, wide, extra wide) and whether the child has a high instep or not.

 If you are positive that your child is wearing the correct shoe size then let’s take a look at how to prevent the tongue of your child’s shoe from sliding to the sides.